eddyystop/mithril-components/README.md

 (https://github.com/scottjehl/picturefill)  for < picture > and more.
 - ```tabs``` - Tab control.
 Renders active view.
 Routing via m.route().

+#### Occlusion components

+Occlusion implementations helps you implement efficient components that render only what is visible on screen.

+- ```occlusionContainer``` - A container to hold components able to render only what is visible.

 ## Mixins
 Mixin ```ValidationMixin``` resides in ```mixins/ValidationMixins/```.
 Docs are in the ```readme```.